DhavalSharma19/ISSU_Tool_Automation/README.md

             interval ('int'): Max interval to re-check module status  <br>
             ignore_modules ('list'): Modules to ignore the status check  <br>

+Now we see if the device is showing the image that we wanted to install or not.
+If not then the device is loaded with incorrect image and so the function throws an error.
+We use api.get_running_image() function to get this information. <br>

+device.execute('show install all status') <br>
+Now we Enter the show install all status command to verify the status of the installation.
+It Displays a high-level log of the installation. <br>

 ### Validate Traffic post ISSU :- <br>
 If "verify_traffic_post_upgrade" flag set to 1 in the datafile.
 We first create tgn start stop traffic class object using the function tgnStartStopTraffic() from the traffic_config_lib file.
 Now with the help of getTrafficPacketLoss() from tgn_spirent file which loops through all devices in the testbed which has type "nxos" and for every interface of the device executes command "show int <intf> | sec RX" and "show int <intf> | sec TX".
 Now it verifies traffic loss by comparing total rx_packets and pass_packets.
 If this fails the script throws an error. <br>